Kevin27182/knard-lab-three/README.md

 Observers that update whenever the table in `TablePanel` is updated.
 In this example, the `TablePanel` class is the publisher and the `StatsPanel`, `DetailsPanel`, and `ChartPanel` classes are the subscribers.
-The subscribers now implement the `ActionListener` class and contain the method `actionPerformed(ActionEvent e)` that defines custom behavior that operates on the data stored within the `ActionEvent`.
+The subscribers now implement the `TableObserver` interface and contain the method `onTableUpdateHandler(TableObserverData data)` that defines custom behavior that operates on the data stored within the `ActionEvent`.
+`TableObserverData` is a new data structure that has a `dataDisplay` field that holds the display data, and a `details` field that holds the details for the `DetailsPanel`.
-Each subscriber was added to the `TablePanel` as an `ActionListener`, and whenever the table is updated, `TablePanel` sends an update to all subscribers.
+Each subscriber was added to the `TablePanel` as a `TableObserver`, and whenever the table is updated, `TablePanel` sends an update to all subscribers.
 * **Decorator:** The `StatsPanel` class was converted to a Decorator for `DetailsPanel`.
 Instead of extending `DetailsPanel`, `StatsPanel` now *has* a `DetailsPanel` field and